HeathMo/Project3_challenge/README.md

         - Aligned on dropping ~ 10K lines of data as there was missing city, state in the file
         - Validated that there was no missing empty cells in the dataset
         - Re-established a new index count of the data
+        - update repo with CSV with 4 digit year vs 2 digit year.
+The data structure was needed in order to complete the DB queries